 For a possible explanation of the policy, see http://www.busaustralia.com/forum/viewtopic.php?f=3&t=79326.

 On 21 February 2015, a council by-election was held to fill the seat vacated by the Lord Mayor who replaced Jeff McCloy following the latter's appearance before the Independant Commission Against Corruption.
 The election strengthened the Labor-Greens alliance, meaning the council was against the rail truncation and associated re-zonings.
 Learn more ...

 The NSW government introduced legislation to close the railway which was debated in October 2015.
-It amends the Transport Administration Act, a technique that cannot be blocked by court action.
+It amended the Transport Administration Act, a technique that could not be blocked by court action.
 It passed the upper house late on 14 October.
 The Supreme Court's decisions are now academic.

 On 5 November 2015, the NSW government announced its intention to privatise Newcastle's ferry, light rail and bus services under a single operator.
 Learn more ...

 In February 2016, the NSW government tabled legislative changes that would allow the Minister to close railways arbitrarily.
 Learn more ...

-Several commentators have expressed doubt that the light rail will ever be built.
-Digging up Hunter St to lay tracks would be very unpopular, especially after the example of Sydney's George St which apparently requires three years' work to install tracks.
+Several commentators expressed doubt that the light rail would ever be built.
+Digging up Hunter St to lay tracks was obviously going to be very unpopular, especially after the example of Sydney's George St which apparently requires three years' work to install tracks.